mrballistic/bill-tracker/memory-bank/activeContext.md

 # Active Context: Financial Bill Tracker

 ## Current Focus
-The project is in the development phase.
-We're addressing TypeScript compatibility issues and implementing visualization components.
+The project is in the deployment and refinement phase.
+We've successfully deployed the application to GitHub Pages and are now focusing on UI improvements and feature enhancements.

 ## Recent Changes
 - Created the project structure based on Next.js